MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 ## Processing orders on hold using the credit management hold list

 The **Credit management hold list** lets credit managers view all sales orders that have been placed on hold and lets them remove the holds when the credit issues have been mitigated.
 The **Credit management hold list** page shows all sales orders that have been placed on hold.
 You can view the hold list on the **All credit holds** page (**Credit management > Credit management hold list > All credit holds**).
 Sales orders from all legal entities are sent to the same credit management hold list, providing a centralized view of all transactions that require attention.
 Users will only see information for the legal entities that they have access to.
-Release reason codes must be setup under **Credit and collections > Setup > Credit management setup > Credit management reasons** in each legal entity where the credit hold is released.
+Go to **Credit and collections > Setup > Credit management setup > Credit management reasons** in each legal entity where the credit hold is released to set up Release reason codes.

 A sales order can be placed in the hold list for the following reasons:
 1. The customer has an invoice that has been overdue for a specified number of days.